German Longitudinal Election Study

 Surveys on Eligible Voters

 Assessing the political attitudes, preferences, and behavior of German voters is one of the main goals of the GLES.
-For this reason, the GLES regularly conducts various surveys before and after German federal elections.
+For this reason, the GLES regularly conducts various surveys and data collections before and after German federal elections.
 Thus, questions of electoral research can be examined in a cross-sectional and longitudinal perspective.
 The GLES data can be used to analyze both short-term dynamics in the course of an election campaign as well as long-term processes of social change between elections.

 What can be analyzed?